habib-chawki/social-app-front/README.md

 # Key features

--  User signup and login
+-  User signup, login and logout
 -  Create and manage user profiles
    -  Include a bio
    -  Add Basic info such as full name, address and birthday